zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### hidden `boolean`

 If set to true the column will not be displayed in the grid.
-By default all columns are displayed in the grid.
+By default all columns are displayed.

 #### Example
     <kendo:grid-column hidden="hidden">